 The two halves of Electricity are "voltage electricity" and "current

 clearly defined.
-It would be better if they said that electrical energy
+It would be better if they said that electrical energy has

-For one thing, the static stillness of the charges is not
+For one thing, the static stillness of the charges is not important.

 phenomenon, we'd be seeing an electrostatic situation.
+Current that is

-their "static-ness" is not.
+"static-ness" is not.

 NOTE: Do you see how K-6 textbook authors could be playing a game of

 'telephone?'
-In this game, words are progressively distorted by errors in
+In this "game," words are progressively distorted by errors in

 communication.
 In K-6 textbooks the science concepts become more and more